tcassanelli/pyoof/docs/index.rst

     >>> hdulist.close()

 .. warning::
-    Always remember to close the fits file after use, ``hdulist.close()``.
+    Always remember to close the FITS file after use, ``hdulist.close()``.

 .. note::
-    The fits format can also be avoided.
+    The FITS format can also be avoided.
 If the correct arguments are added to the `~pyoof.fit_zpoly` function, then the `~pyoof` package will also work.
-Although, it is recommended to use the fits format, for ease and clean storage of the data.
+Although, it is recommended to use the FITS format, for ease and clean storage of the data.

 It is also possible to try the `~pyoof` by generating your own data, with the build-in function `~pyoof.simulate_data_pyoof`.
 The Jupyter notebook `oof_holography.ipynb <http://nbviewer.jupyter.org/github/tcassanelli/pyoof/blob/master/notebooks/oof_holography.ipynb>`_  has an example of generated data plus noise, and runs it over the `~pyoof` package.